rangle/ngcourse/handout/18-integration-testing.md

 If we want to do true end-to-end testing, engaging the client and the server at the same time, we can do so using Selenium and Protractor.

-We'll be using rangle-gulp (install version 0.0.7) to run protractor, but we'll need to have selenium installed.
-For that, we'll need to install protractor first.

 ```bash
 npm install -g protractor